qyz96/stanford-cme213.github.io/Lecture Notes/Lecture_06/Lecture_06.md

 Process:

-1. Star from small bitonic sequences
+1. Start from small bitonic sequences
 2. Use compare and merge to get longer bitonic sequences
 3. Repeat until sorted